Sahal Abdul Samad: 2021–2022: Ending the goalless streak

-2022–present
+2022–2023: Final season and departure

-In June 2022, Kerala Blasters sporting director Karolis Skinkys revealed that IBV Westmannaejar, that plays in the Icelandic top tier league Besta-deild karla, were keen on signing Sahal on a short term loan deal until the end of August.
+In June 2022, Kerala Blasters sporting director Karolis Skinkys revealed that IBV Westmannaejar, that plays in the Icelandic top-tier league Besta-deild karla, were keen on signing Sahal on a short-term loan deal until the end of August.
 But the deal did not work out in the end due to difficult visa and work permit issues.
 "We also had an option to loan out Sahal to a Slovakian club until the end of August.
 But the changes at that club did not allow this to happen"; said Skinkys.

 On 5 November, Sahal surpassed Jhingan's record to reach a club record of 79 appearances, in which he also scored a brace in a 3–0 away win against NorthEast United FC.
 On 13 November, Sahal assisted Adrian Luna's opening goal against FC Goa helping in a 3–1 win, which was the first victory for the club against Goa since 2016.
 He scored his third goal of the season against the southern rivals Chennaiyin on 19 December, where he scored the opening goal of the night but the match ended in a 1–1 draw for both sides.
+On 8 April 2023, Sahal assisted Nishu Kumar's second goal against RoundGlass Punjab in the first game of 2023 Indian Super Cup, helping in a 3–1 win, which was the first victory for the club in the Indian Super Cup.
+Sahal played his last match for the Blasters against Bengaluru FC in the Southern Derby on 16 April in the Super Cup as a substitute for Vibin Mohanan in the 90th minute, which ended in a 1–1 draw.

+After making 97 appearances and scoring 10 goals and assisting 9 times across all competition for the Blasters over his six years at the club, Sahal left the Blasters for Mohun Bagan, after becoming the most-capped Blasters' player at the time of his departure.

+Mohun Bagan Super Giant

+On 14 July 2023, Kerala Blasters announced the transfer of Sahal to Mohun Bagan Super Giant for an undisclosed transfer fee and in exchange of a player.
+As per reports, Mohun Bagan approximately paid the Blasters a transfer fee of ₹90 lakhs and exchanged their captain Pritam Kotal to sign Sahal until 2028, making it one of the most expensive transfers in the history of Indian football.
+He scored a total of 2 goals for Mohun Bagan Super Giant with 14 appearances in the 2023–24 Indian Super League.